 Physical fatigue, irritability, heaviness of spirit, mental fogginess, and emotional unavailability are all on the menu when the burn is simmering.

 The burn is real.
-It’s something I’ve intentionally worked on learning to keep at bay or eliminate altogether for over 15 years.
+It’s something I’ve intentionally worked on learning to keep at bay or eliminate altogether for years.

 Prior to my commitment to be more self aware, I just didn’t get how debilitating burnout can be.
 It was only in its absence that I became fully aware of its presence.

 During my years in the corporate arena, I was so deeply entrenched in the productivity trance that I was working in burnout mode most of the time.

 I was going through the motions, consistently and hurriedly peddling to keep up with everyone else so I wouldn't get left in the dust.
 Working in an environment where the pressure to compete and consistently prove my worth was just business as usual.

 Because I’d adopted, what for me was, an unnatural “Type A” approach to my work, it was what I did, how I functioned.
 It was taking its toll in every area of my life.
 I just dealt with the consequences and kept going.

 In 2000, I bid my final goodbye to the corporate world after a layoff.
 I had stayed in that space way past my expiration date, which is why nothing flowed.
 Everything was contentious and difficult, but I just kept hanging in there.